arpruss/USBComposite_stm32f1/README.md

 Additionally, for backwards compatibility reasons, the `USBHID` plugin has a convenience `USBHID_begin_with_serial()` function which works just like `USBHID.begin()` except that it also composites a `CompositeSerial` plugin.

+However, if you want a USB device using more than one plugin, then you will NOT call the plugin's `begin()` method.